 Trunking Operations and Scanning

 One of the greatest challenges when transitioning to a trunking radio system is getting end users used to the talk permit tone.
 New users of trunking systems are often unaccustomed to having to wait a moment between keying up and speaking and will often inadvertently end up cutting off the beginning of their transmission.
-End users may also be unaccustomed to “busy” tones, which occur when the system does not have an available frequency pair, or the radio is out of range of the system.
-This is colloquially known as the “bonk", due to the sound that radios make as a busy tone.
+End users may also be unaccustomed to “busy” tones which occur when the system does not have an available frequency pair, or the radio is out of range of the system.
+This is informally known as the “bonk", due to the sound that radios make as a busy tone.

 Radio affiliation is the process of the radios being connected and interacting to a radio tower site.
 When the radio is turned on or off, or when the channel is changed, data is being sent back and forth from tower site to radio.
-All trunking two-way transceivers are in constant communication with the nearest radio tower Affiliation is very important, this allows the radio tower (site controller) to see the radio is active on the system and allows the radio system to send voice and data information to the radio.
+All trunking two-way transceivers are in constant communication with the nearest radio tower.
+Affiliation is very important, this allows the radio tower (site controller) to see the radio is active on the system and allows the radio system to send voice and data information to the radio.

 Scanning works differently on a trunked system compared to scanning on a conventional system.
 The trunked system is constantly trying to be efficient with all system resources.
 Therefore, talk group audio is only sent to sites where a radio is registered and transmitting on a talk group affiliated to that site.